THD-AI-2023/AIN-B-2-Internet-Technologies-SS-24/README.md

-# Template Repository (SS23)
+# Internet Technologies (SS24)
-Template repository for the Materials, notes, and resources related to the course for the Bachelor of Artificial Intelligence program in the Summer Semester of 2023.
+Materials, notes, and resources related to the Internet Technologies course for the Bachelor of Artificial Intelligence program in the Summer Semester of 2024.